 There are two types of pill:

 You take one pill each day.
-If you take the pill correctly, it is more than 99% effective at preventing pregnancy if you take it correctly.
-However in typical use it is about 92% effective.
+If you take the pill correctly, it is more than 99% effective at preventing pregnancy.

-The Depo Provera injection is another type of hormonal contraception.
-You get an injection every three months.
-If you get your injections on time, Depo Provera is more than 99% effective but typically it is 97% effective.
+The Depo Provera injection is an injection you get every three months.
+If you get your injections on time, Depo Provera is more than 99% effective.